 Relax at Lake Crescent

 There are plenty of hikes to do here, and water activities like canoeing are also popular.
-You can even go sailing on this lake on the days where there’s enough wind.
-Lake Crescent is also a great area to have a picnic at during the warmer months.
+You can even go sailing on this lake on days with enough wind.
+Lake Crescent is also a great area to have a picnic during the warmer months.

-There are many Olympic National Park hikes to choose from depending on the length you want.
-You can do everything from short, flat hikes to long, steep hikes.
-A full list of where to go hiking in Olympic National Park is on the park’s website.
-Here are a few I recommend.
+There are many Olympic National Park hikes to choose from, depending on the length you want.
+You can do everything from short, easy hikes to long, steep hikes.
+The park’s website has a full list of where to go hiking in Olympic National Park.

 - Ozette Triangle Loop – If you’re mainly visiting Olympic National Park to go hiking, you’ll love the challenge of this long hike.
 (9.5 miles roundtrip)